BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hedonist Eudamonism/Epicureans.md

 - Contrary to Plato and Aristotle, no pleasure is bad in its own right by being taken in an inappropriate object.
 - Common beliefes exclude Hedonism
 - Common beliefes can't be our starting point in the ethical inquery
+- It is up to us to live as we choose and that we can affect our lives by deliberate decision and action